ccgilroy/ma-thesis/doc/asa_draft/01_intro.md

 for instance, hypothetically, if it were the result of a nationwide trend in the changing social position of LGBTQ people

-bring up the trope, "there goes the gayborhood"
+bring up the trope, "there goes the gayborhood" (multiple papers and a book, it's a trope) [@brown_gender_2014; @ghaziani_there_2014; @smart_there_2016]

+Is it?
+Shouldn't we be able to see that?

 macro, micro, meso

 First, I must state clearly what this project is not.
-It is not a macro-level analysis on what urban change is, or where same-sex couples are located in metropolitan areas, or how that's changed, as would be typical of quantitative approaches.
-Neither is it a micro-level examination of the stories of individual gay/LGBTQ/queer neighborhoods, whether their recent history or their distant past, as a qualitative approach might favor.
+It is not a macro-level analysis of what urban change is, or of where same-sex couples are located in metropolitan areas and how that has changed, as would be typical of quantitative approaches.
+Neither is it a micro-level examination of the stories of individual gay, LGBTQ, or queer neighborhoods, whether their recent history or their distant past, as a qualitative approach might favor.

-Instead, this project is a meso-level take, a small-N study.
-It combines a qualitative sensibility and quantitative techniques.
+Instead, this project is a meso-level investigation, a small-N study.
+It combines a qualitative approach to the incorporation of knowledge with quantitative techniques of analysis.

+This is the grail.

+But backing up a hot second, it turns out that there are several baseline questions to address first: how do we identify gay neighborhoods? do they look similar to each other? are they changing?

+Coming up with at least provisional or pragmatic answer to those questions builds toward answering the big one

+if these neighborhoods are changing, is it because they're gay? or is that somehow coincidental?

+This could have deep, sensitive implications: *is this really about us?* *or are we victims of urban processes beyond our control?*

+if what is happening to gay neighborhoods does not have anything to do with the fact that those neighborhoods are gay, how could it say anything about our position in society?

+conversely, if what's happening here looks really different, maybe it is related

+In asking this question

 I am directly inspired by questions left open by Ghaziani [CITE] and others in the qualitative literature.
 I am further attempting to respond to calls to broaden the way we study gay urban geographies within sociology [CITE Amy Stone somehow - and also maybe G Brown 2008]